-Ultimately Dilla honed and proved his skills at the now legendary Hip Hop Shop.
-But it was in the basement studio of this house — from about 1992 to 1997 — where Dilla conjured up the magical alchemy that gave birth to his revolutionary approach to hip-hop production.
+While J Dilla, Slum Village, Proof and many other up and coming hip hop artists and groups honed their skills at Maurice Maloney’s, now legendary, Hip Hop Shop where it’s weekly cyphers were a public proving ground for up-and-coming rappers.
+But it was in the basement studio of this house — from about 1992 to 1997 — where Dilla defined his style and conjured up the magical alchemy that gave birth to his revolutionary approach to hip-hop production.
 Slum Village, Common, Pete Rock, Q-Tip and Tribe Called Quest, D’Angelo, Jazzy Jeff, Dwele and Erykah Badu are just some of the heavy hitters who spent time in that basement.

 “…I miss that basement.
 That basement is the birthplace of so many musical ideas.
 That was the center for the Detroit movement in hip hop.” – DJ House Shoes